wp-plugins/genericond/readme.txt

 Yes, but Genericon'd is a Zaboo-esque sort of way of saying 'These icons have been genericonified!'
 I was in a The Guild frame of mind.
 Also since this is not the official plugin, I didn't want to use that slug.

+= What are all the codes to use? =

+If you're like me, you forget this alllll the time.
+On your WP dashboard, go to Apperance -> Genericon'd.
+The page there will show you everything you need to know about using Genericons.

+= Can I add it to menus? =

+Yes!
+If you use CSS classes, you can apply a class like this:  `genericon genericon-facebook` You may need to jigger about with css to make the layout perfect.

 == Screenshots ==

+1. Genericon'd help page

 == Changelog ==